kessenma/go-convex-telegram-turborepo/README.md

 ```

 ## Environmnent variable management
 Every app in this repo contains a readme file to run the app independently from the monorepo.
-However, **‼️ in order to run the apps independently locally they will need their own env file in the corresponding app folder ‼️** Getting environment variables to play nice across monorepo's can be tricky, so I prefer to use a central .env file that can be used across the monorepo.
+However, **‼️ in order to run the apps independently locally they will need their own env file in the corresponding app folder ‼️** Getting environment variables to play nice across monorepo's can be tricky, so I prefer to use a central .env file that can be used across the monorepo and relying on turborepo to centrally deploy apps from the central package.json.

 ## 🗂️ Project Structure